dspinellis/latex-advice/README.md

   Use lowercase (and a code-like font) only when you refer to the actual command-line invocation sequences:
   "By running `git log HEAD` we were able to inspect the most recent changes."
+* Don't start a lower-level structure, such as a section within a chapter or a subsection within a section, immediately after the parent's title.
+  Instead begin the lower-level element with introductory text, such as an overview of what you will present.
+* Avoid creating a single subsection within a section.
+* Balance the size of your work's divisions (chapters, sections, subsections).

 ## See also
 * A.J.
 Hildebrand.
 [LaTeX Tips: Basic tips](http://www.math.uiuc.edu/~ajh/tex/basics.html)